sleemanj/xinha/trac/Documentation/Plugins/InsertMarquee.md

 The InsertMarquee plugin allows the user to add and edit the marquee tags.

-InsertMarquee was developed by [http://www.schaffrath-neuemedien.de Udo Schmal], sponsored by [http://www.schaffrath-neuemedien.de L.N.Schaffrath NeueMedien].
+InsertMarquee was developed by [Udo Schmal](http://www.schaffrath-neuemedien.de), sponsored by [L.N.Schaffrath NeueMedien](http://www.schaffrath-neuemedien.de).